R3LI4NT/Onionymous/README.md

 - **Optional minimize-to-tray** on close (off by default to avoid confusing first-time users)
 - **Clean shutdown** button — disconnects Tor, removes the proxy, tears down the kill switch, then exits

+<h1 align="center"></h1>

+### ✨ Features (v1.1)

+🌐 **TUN/VPN Mode (admin)**

+- **System-wide routing** through Tor — not just proxy-aware apps.
+Any program (even ones that ignore the system proxy) goes through the Tor network when this mode is active
+- **Implemented with Wintun** (WireGuard's official TUN driver) + sing-box as the TUN→SOCKS bridging engine, both embedded in the .exe
+- **Mode selector on the home screen:** Proxy or TUN/VPN — the user picks whichever fits the need
+- **Automatic admin detection** — if you pick TUN without admin rights, it warns you clearly; if tunnel creation fails for any reason, it automatically falls back to Proxy mode without breaking the connection
+- **Robust cleanup** — on disconnect, sing-box shuts down cleanly, the TUN adapter is destroyed, routes are removed, and you're never left without internet
+- **Automatic exclusion** of tor.exe, sing-box.exe, lyrebird.exe and onionymous.exe from the tunnel to prevent infinite loops
+- **Pre-resolved DNS** through Tor to prevent leaks (reverse_mapping enabled in sing-box)
+- **UDP redirected** to direct-out (Tor doesn't support UDP) instead of failing silently

+🌍 **Exit country selector improvements**

+Visual availability indicators in the dropdown:

+- **★ High availability** (Germany, Netherlands, US, France, Switzerland, etc.)
+- *(no marker)* Medium availability
+- **⚠ Few exit nodes**, may fail (Portugal, Argentina, Israel, Mexico, etc.)

+<h1 align="center"></h1>

 ### 📦 Installation